trowski/fiber-rfc/rfc.md

      * Must be called within {@see FiberScheduler::run()}.
      *
      * @param mixed ...$args Arguments passed to fiber function.
+     *
+     * @throw FiberError If the fiber is running or terminated.
+     * @throw Throwable If the fiber callable throws an uncaught exception.
      */
     public function start(mixed ...$args): void { }